keboola/connection-docs/templates/ecommerce/ecommerce.md

 After all the necessary tasks are performed on the data, you can transform the results into visualizations in any BI tool of your choice.

 **The flow, in a nutshell:**
-- First, the eCommerce source component (extractor) will collect data from your account (data about orders, products, inventory, and customers).
+- First, the eCommerce data source component will collect data from your account (data about orders, products, inventory, and customers).
 You can also bring in marketing data from your marketing channels like [Facebook Ads](https://www.facebook.com/business/tools/ads-manager/), [Google Ads](https://ads.google.com/), and/or [Sklik](https://www.sklik.cz/) accounts.